githubEdit

 Same as the async resolve, just uses sync methods.

-Options supported by node-resolve sync
+Options supported by node-resolvearrow-up-right sync can be used.

 basic usage

-you can resolve files like require.resolve()
+you can resolve files like require.resolve():

 core modules

 By default, core modules (http, dgram, etc) will return their same name as the path.
-If you want to have specific paths returned, specify a modules
+If you want to have specific paths returned, specify a modules property in the options object.

 browser field